 We compare three context quantizers of Fisher discriminant type reviewed and developed in this paper.
-Namely, LFD-I: the two-class LFD scheme of [7]; LFD-II: the multiclass LFD scheme discussed in Section III-A; and KFD: the MCECQ design algorithm based on KFD developed in Section III-B and Section IV.
+Namely, LFD-I: the two-class linear Fisher discriminant scheme of [7], LFD-II: the multi-class linear Fisher discriminant scheme discussed in Section 3.1, and KFD: the MCECQ design algorithm based on kernel Fisher discriminant developed in Section 3.2 and Section 4.
 All the three context quantizer design algorithms output convex quantizer cells in the context space with simple quantizer mapping functions.
-As a performance benchmark, we also include the ideal results, i.e., the conditional entropy rates of the MCECQ quantizer in the probability simplex space, against which the testing results of the three practical methods are measured.
+As a performance benchmark we also include the ideal results, i.e., the conditional entropy rates of MCECQ quantizer in the probability simplex space, against which the testing results of the three practical methods are measured.
 These rates were obtained by MCECQ designed for the sample statistics of each individual test image.
 Clearly, these rates serve as a theoretical lower bound with respect to the context model in question, since they are the best achievable in the ideal situation when the training data and input image have identical statistics and as though the quantizer mapping function, regardless how complex, could be precisely implemented in practice.